 I have to admit, I don’t whip out the waffle maker often.
 When I’m serving something luxurious (and sweet) for breakfast, I usually turn to this baked cream cheese French toast casserole.
 But that’s what helps make homemade waffles extra special; they’re not an everyday breakfast, so when you serve them, they’re REALLY appreciated.
 Do you make homemade waffles often?

-I’m certainly glad I have a waffle maker, because of recipes like this!!
+I’m certainly glad I have a waffle maker, because of recipes like this (and also for pumpkin spice waffles!).
 These spiced gingerbread waffles are my new favorite reason to get out the neglected appliance.
 And if you enjoy these by the fire with snow falling outside, you’re definitely winning at winter breakfasts. 😉

 Here’s Why You’ll Love These Gingerbread Waffles